temple-geography/census-gis/Housing Growth with SQL.pandoc.md

 # Data

 We will be using data from two sources, tract-level data of the year a housing structure was built from ACS table B25036 and time series of county-level counts of housing structures from NHGIS.
-Extracts from these data sets for the Philadelphia-Camden-Wilmington MSA have been imported into a SpatiaLite database, which can be downloaded from <https://www.dropbox.com/s/jz5jnakgssz7m6c/acs2014_philly_msa_housing.sqlite?dl=0>. **NOTE: You can reuse the previously downloaded data, even though you have made some changes to the tables.**
+Extracts from these data sets for the Philadelphia-Camden-Wilmington MSA have been imported into a SpatiaLite database, which can be downloaded from <https://www.dropbox.com/s/jz5jnakgssz7m6c/acs2014_philly_msa_housing.sqlite?dl=0>.

+> **NOTE: If you completed the exercise [Housing Growth by Decade](https://github.com/temple-geography/census-gis/blob/master/Housing%20Growth%20by%20Decade.md), the names of the fields that you created in that exercise will conflict with the fields you create in this exercise.
+Therefore, you have two options:**
+>
+> 1. Redownload the data.
+You can rename the old database or the new database.
+Just make sure to pay attention to which one you are working with.
+> 2. When you follow the instructions for this exercise, you can differentiate the field names output field names, e.g. by adding `_new` to the end of the column names.
+You don't have to do this for the join field (`county_fips5`), but you should do it for all other fields, e.g. `housing_est_1970_new`, `county_est_1970_new`.

 ACS Table B25036 has the following structure: